 - Go to the Events panel on the right sidebar and click the

-- Use the Type dropdown to switch to a different event (Mouse Down, Up, Key, etc.).
+- Open the Event created and if necessary, use the top dropdown to switch to a different event type.

-- From the Object dropdown, choose the target object for the event.
+- From the Target dropdown, choose the object you want to target for the event.

-Now you can play around with the rest of the settings and preview your animation by entering the Presentation Mode.
+You can now play around with the rest of the settings and preview your animation by entering Play Mode.

 Here is a live example of the above.